Techuuu/milvus/README.md

 <img src="https://github.com/milvus-io/artwork/blob/master/horizontal/color/milvus-horizontal-color.png" alt="milvus-logo"/>

 Milvus is an open-source vector database built to power embedding similarity search and use of AI applications.
-Milvus makes unstructured data search more accessible, and provides a consistent user experience regardless of the deployment environment.
+Milvus makes unstructured data search more accessible and provides a consistent user experience regardless of the deployment environment.

 Milvus 2.0 is a cloud-native vector database with storage and computation separated by design.
 All components in this refactored and upgraded version of Milvus are stateless to enhance elasticity and flexibility.
 For more architecture details, see [Milvus Architecture Overview](https://milvus.io/docs/architecture_overview.md).